nearform/temporal_tables/README.md

 This is a fith parameter in the extension so all previous parameters need to be specified when using this.

-The paramater is set by default to false, set it to true to include current version of records in the history table.
+The parameter is set by default to false, set it to true to include current version of records in the history table.

 ``` sql
 CREATE TRIGGER versioning_trigger